ECB's predicament leaves peers mute on currency depreciation

 "There would then be an end to the litany of financial shocks originating in Europe that have perturbed U.S. financial markets for the last four years."

-The United States has criticized currency policies in the past - urging China, for example, to move towards a market-determined exchange rate - but its bigger concern now is possible deflation in Europe.
+The United States has criticised currency policies in the past - urging China, for example, to move towards a market-determined exchange rate - but its bigger concern now is possible deflation in Europe.

 "Some recent steps and further discussion in Europe toward a more accommodative pro-growth strategy are encouraging, but boosting domestic demand is key and efforts to do so should be supported by decisive actions across a full range of economic policies – fiscal, structural and monetary," a U.S. Treasury official said on Friday.